CraigB-spinner/Arcade-Spinner/README.md

 The Joystick library's examples will now appear under File > Examples > Joystick. <br/><br/>

-This device will be detected as both a mouse and a joystick/gamepad.
-The joystick only has X and Y axes which we don't use.
-At least one axis is needed by the library to declare the joystick and it was found that 2 were required for the controller to be detected on some systems (RetroPie).
-We just center the X and Y axes in setup() and forget about them.
-The spinner controls the mouse X axis which is by default mapped to the analog dial in MAME (don't forget to enable the mouse in MAME under advanced options!).
-The buttons will work as regular gamepad/joystick buttons.
-The 2400 different positions (transitions) that can be detected on the 600ppr(pulse per revolution) encoder I'm using are way too many for our purposes so they are halved in the code to 1200.
-The code uses the Atmega32u4 ports directly because that's faster than using digitalRead/Write.
-I'm not doing any debouncing of the buttons or encoder as it seems to work great for me as is, but you might want to add debouncing depending on your hardware.<br/><br/>
+This device will be detected as both mouse and gamepad/joystick.
+RetroPie requires joystick X/Y axes to be declared in library call for controller buttons to be detected.
+Just center X/Y axes in setup() and forget, later code versions use Button/Joystick override for RetroArch menu navigation.
+The spinner controls X-axis which by default is mapped to the mouse/analog dial in MAME (don't forget to enable mouse in MAME under advanced options!).
+Buttons will work as regular gamepad/joystick buttons.
+The spinner produces 2400 Quadrature pulses (transitions) from a 600ppr(pulse per revolution) encoder; that is excessive, so, the code halves the count to 1200.
+Code uses Atmega32u4 ports directly because that’s faster (over x30) than using digitalRead/Write.
+No button debouncing is setup, but can be added depending on your hardware issues.<br/><br/>

 **Extra info:**<br/>
 Wiring: [See diagram](Pics/Spinner%20Sketch_bb.jpg)<br/>